Sleeping in an Ice Hotel

 |FLIGHTS||For details of flights from the UK please see the Trip Details section.|

-After an early breakfast, you’ll be transferred up into the mountains to the cable car which will transport you over the famous Transfagarasan road to the incredible Hotel of Ice which is set at over 2000m.
+After a late breakfast, you’ll be transferred up into the mountains to the cable car which will transport you over the famous Transfagarasan road to the incredible Hotel of Ice which is set at over 2000m.

 A selection of our accommodation, which is subject to availability, however alternatives are always of a similar price, grade and location.